Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 \subsubsection{Expectations Regarding Review Procedures and Statistics}

+Respondents often desired to learn more about platforms' processing of flags at the system-level.
 In addition to the flagging results, a significant portion of participants (N = 131) shared their need for more information on the flagging process, specifically about \textbf{how the review process works}.
 They argued that the flagger should be informed about the review criteria the platform adopts, who conducted the review, what steps are entailed in the review process, and how long they should expect to wait until the decision-making occurs.
 For instance, P500 proposed: \begin{quote} \textit{Probably more specifics.
 "Your report will be reviewed with[in] X period of time."} \end{quote}

 In addition, 15 respondents mentioned that the flagging mechanism needs to provide \textbf{information about the possible outcomes of flag review}, such as the removal of flagged posts and the additional sanctions that flagged users may face.
 They felt such information would help end-users decide whether and how to flag inappropriate posts they encounter.
 Further, 137 respondents conveyed their specific needs to have regular updates on the submitted flag by \textbf{tracking changes in the flag review status}.
 They desired a flag tracking system that could offer information such as the confirmation of flag submission, the review steps already taken, the current review stage, and the remaining steps.
 They hoped that such information could be provided via emails, message notifications, or a dedicated flag tracking page on the platform.
 For instance, P540 mentioned: